Newcastle-under-Lyme Town Deal projects

 Package 1: land and property acquisition and demolition

-• providing routes to training and employment - Re-purposing of Lancaster Building to provide a partnership employment and support service in Newcastle town centre
+• providing routes to training and employment - Re-purposing a derelict shop unit in Lancaster Building to provide a friendly and accessible employment and support service in Newcastle town centre

 Package 2: addressing connectivity and safety challenges